wurmlab/2019-11-allelic_bias_in_fire_ant_supergene/README.md

 6. **social_form_comparison:** Generate read counts from raw RNAseq data for North American populations.
 Test for significant differences in gene expression between social forms using DESeq2.
 7. **differential_expression_analyses:** Test for allele-specific expression differences between variants in each population independently using DESeq2.
 8. **combined_ase_analysis:** Test for allele-specific expression difference between variants using both North and South American populations using a linear mixed effects model.
 Generate plots to visualise allele-specific expression differences between variants.
+9. **social_form_ase_analysis:** Analyse together the allele-specific expression data and social form gene expression differences from North America
-9. **generate_gnG_vcf:** Transform the original whole-genome VCF for North American populations from a gnGA assembly to a gnG assembly.
-Not used in the manuscript.
+10. **generate_gnG_vcf:** Transform the original whole-genome VCF for North American populations from a gnGA assembly to a gnG assembly.
-10. **whole_genome_ase:** Generate allele-specific read counts for the whole genome of *Solenopsis invicta*.
-Not used in the manuscript.
+11. **whole_genome_ase:** Generate allele-specific read counts for the whole genome of *Solenopsis invicta*.
-11. **whole_genome_ase_analysis:** Use DESeq2 to test for allele-specific expression differences in the whole genome of *Solenopsis invicta*.
-Not used in the manuscript.
+12. **whole_genome_ase_analysis:** Use DESeq2 to test for allele-specific expression differences in the whole genome of *Solenopsis invicta*.
-12. **snp_effects:** Run SNPEff on the variants detected in the supergene to asses their potential impact in protein coding sequences.
+13. **snp_effects:** Run SNPEff on the variants detected in the supergene to asses their potential impact in protein coding sequences.
-13. **snp_effects_analysis:** Analyse the results generated in the previous step to check for effects in specific gene lists.
+14. **snp_effects_analysis:** Analyse the results generated in the previous step to check for effects in specific gene lists.
-14. **indel_subsetting:** Select indels in the supergene region with fixed differences between SB and Sb in both populations of *Solenopsis invicta*.
+15. **indel_subsetting:** Select indels in the supergene region with fixed differences between SB and Sb in both populations of *Solenopsis invicta*.
 Not used in the manuscript.